We help people who want to work on AI Safety to team up together on concrete projects.

 When AISC started, there were no similar programs.
 Now there are lots, which we are happy about.
 But we still think there are ways AISC stands out.

-Other programs have mentors, AISC have research leads (RLs).
-The main difference between an RL and a mentor is that we require our RLs to be actively involved in the project.
-The RL is not just an advisor but also a team member themselves.
-Another difference is that we don’t require RLs to be experienced AI safety researchers.
-RLs should have some research experience, but mostly RL applicants will be evaluated based on their project proposal and not on their CV.
+Other programs have mentors, AISC have project leads.
+The main difference between an project leads and a mentor is that we require our project leads to be actively involved in the project.
+They are not just an advisor but also a team member themselves.
+Another difference is that we don’t require PLs to be experienced AI safety researchers.
+Project leads should have some necessary experience and take full ownership for their projects, but mostly project leads applicants will be evaluated based on their project proposal and not on their CV.

 However, we also don’t think that it is necessary for AISC to be different to be valuable.
 It’s more important for us to do a good job than to be unique.
 The interest in AI safety is growing quickly, and there is clearly enough interest for all the programs we are aware of.

-Camp wide activities, such as opening and closing weekend, will end up at inconvenient hours for you.
+Camp-wide activities, such as the opening weekend and final presentations, will end up at inconvenient hours for you.
 If you want to skip these you’re excused.
+You can still watch back recordings of many of the sessions.

 Team meetings however are much more important.
 You absolutely need to be able to attend the majority of your team's weekly meetings.
 If this is a problem depends on who else is on the team and where they live.